sidrashahbaz/specs/terminology-service/import-content/import-code-system-revision.md

 **Alt-1:**

-a.
-Code system not found at source location.
+1. Code system not found at source location.
-b.
-Supplied contents cannot be processed.
+2. Supplied contents cannot be processed.

 _______________________________________________________________
 **Open Issues**